webdevpark/wacalytics-node/README.md

 `$ node-lambda setup`

-This will create the neccessary environment files to authenticate a connection with AWS.
-Edit these files to the appropriate credentials.
+This will create the neccessary environment files to authenticate a connection with AWS (.env and deploy.env).
+Edit these files so that they contain the appropriate credentials for your AWS account. **These files are not tracked by git for security**.

 It will also create an "event.json" which can be used to simulate an incoming AWS lambda event.

 #### run